Home

 Ask your doctor for more information about these medications.
 Contact us if you need more ideas about what to ask your doctor or to learn about clinical trials using these drugs.
 (See also chemotherapy glossary and mesothelioma glossary.)
 Also, see side effects of chemotherapy.

 New chemotherapy agents and combinations of agents are generating improved results for mesothelioma patients.
-Scientists are excited about combination therapies and targeted therapies with agents such as kinase inhibitors and angiogenesis inhibitors.
 Read about new approaches in Malignant Mesothelioma: Focus on New Therapeutic Approaches, a summary of exciting new approaches in mesothelioma treatment.
 Also, read about types of chemotherapy.

 To receive a FREE Mesothelioma Web information packet** or to make a request, please fill out the following form :